shopping Shepherd's purse - two varieties

 For otherwise healthy non-pregnant, non-nursing adults who have no history of heart attack, stroke, or thromboembolism, shepherd's purse is considered relatively safe in amounts typically recommended.

-Shepherd's purse should be used in medicinal amounts only consultation with your doctor.
+Shepherd's purse herb should be used in medicinal amounts only after consultation with your doctor.
 If shepherd's purse causes minor discomforts, such as stomach upset or diarrhea, use less or stop using it.
 Let your doctor know if you experience any unpleasant effects or if the symptoms for which the herb is being used do not improve significantly in two weeks.

 Formulas & recipes